aler9/dctk/README.md

 ## Testing

-If you want to edit this library and test the results, you can you automated tests through
+If you want to edit this library and test the results, you can you automated tests through:
 ```
 ./test.sh --all
 ```